1eam/Least_Common_Multiple_Calculator/Readme.md

 ## Considered Updates:
-- Ability to calculate lcm of range x till x.
+- Ability to calculate LCM of range x till x.
 Example: 3 - 45, 13 - 17, 19 - 23
-- Ability to calculate lcm of x numbers.
+- Ability to calculate LCM of x numbers.
 Where x are multiple random numbers.
 Example 23, 4, 15 and 8 = 2760

 ## License